Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 15.28.04 UTC
+- WIB: Minggu, 2 Maret 2025 16.24.36 UTC
-- WITA: Minggu, 2 Maret 2025 16.28.04 UTC
+- WITA: Minggu, 2 Maret 2025 17.24.36 UTC
-- WIT: Minggu, 2 Maret 2025 17.28.04 UTC
+- WIT: Minggu, 2 Maret 2025 18.24.36 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship